WhiteBox (art center)

-WhiteBox is a non-profit art space located in New York City.
-It hosts contemporary exhibitions, performance, video and special events including readings, lectures and panel discussions.
+WhiteBox is a non-profit contemporary art space in New York City founded and directed by Juan Puntes since 1998.
+Originally established in Chelsea, it later relocated to the Lower East Side, East Harlem, and currently operates in the East Village.
+WhiteBox hosts exhibitions, performances, video art, and community-focused programs emphasizing social justice, cultural diversity, and inclusive engagement with local and international artists.

 History

 The organization was founded by Juan Puntes as an alternative art space for innovative, experimental and thought-provoking contemporary art.
 It was founded in Philadelphia in 1997, before relocating to Chelsea, New York City in 1998.

 In the years 1998 and 1999, Whitebox was nominated for “Best Group Show” by the International Art Critics Association for "Plural Speech" and for a survey of Viennese Actionists, Hermann Nitsch and Günter Brus.
-Later exhibitions included artists Carolee Schneemann, Michael Snow, Dennins Oppenheim, Braco Dimitrijevic, Naoto Nagakawa, Alison Knowles, John Cage and Aldo Tambellini.
+Later exhibitions have included artists Carolee Schneemann, Michael Snow, Dennins Oppenheim, Braco Dimitrijevic, Jon Tsoi, Naoto Nagakawa, Alison Knowles, John Cage and Aldo Tambellini.

-In 2008 WhiteBox decided to leave Chelsea to move to the Lower East Side, where a few galleries were just starting to settle following the opening of the New Museum in the same neighborhood.
+In 2008, WhiteBox decided to leave Chelsea to move to the Lower East Side, where a few galleries were starting to settle following the opening of the New Museum in the same neighborhood.